 ENVIRONMENTAL, SOCIAL AND CORPORATE GOVERNANCE PERFORMANCE (ESG)

-- Dow Jones Sustainability Indices: In September 2018, for the 19th year in a row, adidas has been included in the Dow Jones Sustainability Indices (DJSI), which evaluate the sustainability performance of the largest 2,500 companies listed in the Dow Jones Global Total Stock Market Index.
-In the “Textiles, Apparel & Luxury Goods Industry”, adidas was rated as industry leader in corporate economic, environmental and social dimensions.
-Furthermore, the company was rated industry best in seven criteria: Innovation Management, Materiality, Supply Chain Management, Human Rights, Environmental Policy and Management Systems, Operational Eco-Efficiency, Social Reporting.
-In addition, the company was awareded with the 'Gold Class' for its excellent sustainability performance.
+- Dow Jones Sustainability Indices: In September 2019, for the 20th year in a row, adidas has been included in the Dow Jones Sustainability Indices (DJSI), which evaluate the sustainability performance of the largest 2,500 companies listed in the Dow Jones Global Total Stock Market Index.
+In the “Textiles, Apparel & Luxury Goods Industry”, adidas was ranked best in its industry in the criteria of Brand Management, Information Security/Cyber Security & System Availability, Environmental Policy & Management Systems, Operational Eco-Efficiency, Social Reporting and Talent Attraction & Retention.
 Click here to read more about Dow Jones Sustainability Indices.

 - FTSE4Good Index Series: In 2018, adidas was again included in the FTSE4Good Index.
 FTSE Russell (the trading name of FTSE International Limited and Frank Russell Company) confirms that adidas has been independently assessed according to the FTSE4Good criteria, and has satisfied the requirements to become a constituent of the FTSE4Good Index Series.
 Created by the global index provider FTSE Russell, the FTSE4Good Index Series is designed to measure the performance of companies demonstrating strong Environmental, Social and Governance (ESG) practices.
 The FTSE4Good indices are used by a wide variety of market participants to create and assess responsible investment funds and other products.
 Click here to read more about FTSE4Good Index Series.